Dogs in warfare: Mascots

 Dogs were often used as unit mascots for military units.
 The dog in question might be an officer's dog, an animal that the unit chose to adopt, or one of their canines employed in another role as a working dog.
 Some naval dogs such as Sinbad and Judy were themselves enlisted service members.
 Some units also chose to employ a particular breed of dog as their standard mascot, with new dogs replacing the old when it died or was retired.
 The presence of a mascot was designed to lift morale, and many were used to this effect in the trenches of World War I. An example of this would be Sergeant Stubby for the US Army.

+Australia

+The Australian Defense Forces (ADF) and Special Operations Military Working Dogs (SOMWD) are very important in terms of the beginnings, capabilities, roles, and services of dogs in the Australian military.
+This is a perfect place to start reading about and understanding the importance of the dynamic lives and services that many breeds of dogs offer to humans in a varied and sustainable environment.
+They protect and serve alongside their handlers with grace and integrity, offering their service as military working dogs, loyal companions, and dedicated animals who take their training seriously.
+Their roles in military service are just as important today as ever before, and they should be saluted for their bravery and the protections they provide.

+Vietnam

+The plight of the MWDs in Vietnam led to much campaigning by veterans and animal organizations.
+The campaigning finally led to the following alteration in the way military dogs are treated by law: President Bill Clinton made it a law that all military dogs were considered veterans, which allowed them to come home after service.
+The Vietnam War provided invaluable service from military working dogs, but also highlighted the failure in their post-service welfare.
+The initial policies leading to the abandonment and euthanasia of these loyal animals led to record activism that culminated in historic legislative reform.
+MWDs are now revered and admired for their service and are assured of the care and dignity they rightly deserve in retirement.

 Medical research

 In World War II, dogs took on a new role in medical experimentation, as the primary animals chosen for medical research.
 The animal experimentation allowed doctors to test new medicines without risking human lives, though these practices came under more scrutiny after the war.
 The United States' government responded by proclaiming these dogs as heroes.

 The Cold War sparked a heated debate over the ethics of animal experimentation in the U.S., particularly aimed at how canines were treated in World War II.
 In 1966, major reforms came to this field with the adoption of the Laboratory Animal Welfare Act.